ICSE2025/SCOPE/README.md

 NEW!!!

-We upload the additional performance data of 500 runs to analyze trustworthy ground truth.
+We provide the additional performance data of 500 runs to analyze trustworthy ground truth.
 Please see the file "Additional_500_performance data.xlsx"

 ---